MarlinFirmware/MarlinDocumentation/README.md

 8. Proceed to **Installing Jekyll**….

-### Installing Jekyll
+### Set up Marlin Documentation project

-Once Ruby is installed you'll need to install Jekyll itself.
-Open the Command Prompt or Terminal and `cd` to the working path of **your MarlinDocumentation fork**.
+Once Ruby is installed, set up the Marlin Documentation project with Bundler.
+Open Command Prompt or Terminal and `cd` to the working path of **your Marlin Documentation fork**.
 Execute the following commands:

 ```sh
 rm -f Gemfile.lock